graf3net/Liaison-Statements-Out/LS-Out-ETSI-ZTM-rev 042024.md

 Digital Twin for enhanced zero-touch network and service management".

-For your information, the IETF has chartered a new Working Group (WG) on Network Management OPerations (NMOP WG) [2].
+For your information, the IETF has chartered a new Working Group (WG) on Network Management Operations (NMOP WG) [2].
 One of the current NMOP WG topics is investigating isssues related to the deployment and usage of YANG topology modules in order to model a Digital Map.

 Concretely, the WG is discussing "Modeling the Digital Map based on RFC 8345: Sharing Experience